-Table C.4.8.1: Requirements for Development in the Vicinity of John C. MunroInternational Airport

-Locational Critoria Paquiromonte Locational Criteria Requirements 1 35 NEF and greater, a) All new development of residential and other and/or within the sensitive land uses, including infill development and Airport Influence Area redevelopment, shall be prohibited. b) New land uses which may cause a potential aviation hazard shall be prohibited.
+Table C.4.8.1: Requirements for Development in the Vicinity of John C. Munro International Airport international Application Locational Criteria Requirements 1 35 NEF and greater, and/or within the Airport Influence Area a) All new development of residential and other sensitive land uses, including infill development and redevelopment, shall be prohibited. b) New land uses which may cause a potential aviation hazard shall be prohibited.
 2 28 NEF and greater, but less than 35 NEF a) All new development of residential and other sensitive land uses, including infill development and redevelopment, shall be prohibited. b) New land uses which may cause a potential aviation hazard shall be prohibited. c) All development applications approved prior to approval of this Plan may proceed.
 3 25 NEF and greater, but less than 28 NEF a) All development and redevelopment proposals for residential and other sensitive land uses shall be required to submit a detailed noise study, employ noise mitigation measures and include appropriate warning clauses in accordance with Section B.3.6.3 Noise, Vibration and Other Emissions, and Policy C.4.8.6. b) New land uses which may cause a potential aviation hazard shall be prohibited.